Skip to Content

 Learning how to write by hand is more than just holding a pencil, it’s a building block to learning.
 The ability to write benefits children in many ways — academically, creatively and emotionally — and it will continue to benefit them throughout their entire life.

-In fact, many authors, creatives, and so-called cheap essay writers started their career writing by hand.
+In fact, many authors, creatives, and essay writers started their career writing by hand.
 Here are five reasons why handwriting is important in the keyboard age.

 1. It Helps Build Motor Skills